imgag/ngs-bits/doc/GSvar/variant_filtering.md

 2. When the analysis is finished, a folder with the prefix 'Multi_' and the sample names was created.
 Open the GSvar variant list from the trio folder.
 3. For filtering the trio variant list, use the default filter `germline, multi-sample` from the main tool bar.
-4. Further filtering is done using the filter toolbar on the right.
+4. Further filtering is done using these filters in the filter tool bar on the right:
+	* only cnosider variants with high/moderate impact
+	* filter based on inheritance mode using the affected/control genotype filters

 --
 [back to main page](index.md)